seandstewart/bardly/pending/romances/pericles/11-player.md

 Not my desert. ...

 **SIMONIDES**
-...Sir, you are music's master.
+...
+Sir, you are music's master.

 **PERICLES**
 The worst of all her scholars, my good lord.